Asure/midway-imgtool/README.md

 # useage

 Press l to load a .img file. press h for help.
 I updated the hlp file quite a bit.

+# Notes

+There's  learning curve and understanding curve..
+The IMG files are later build into IRW data for roms using the LOD files.
+This generates a bunch if IMGPAL*.ASM and IMGTBL*.ASM along with .tbl and .glo files.
+If you change an IMG file 'early' in the rom, ALL gfx roms and your whole game project needs to be rebuilt.